BitMind-AI/subnet-io-registry/README.md

      - path: /endpoint-path # Used as the path for the BitMind Intelligence Oracle API endpoint
        externalPath: /external-path # Must match the public API endpoint
        method: POST # HTTP method (GET, POST, PUT, DELETE)
+       summary: "Summary of the endpoint"
+       description: "Description of the endpoint"
        auth:
          type: header
          key: "Authorization"